• English

 What hiking bag is recommended for the Tour du Mont Blanc?

-In terms of volume, a 40 litre bag is perfect for doing the Tour du Mont Blanc in refuges.
+Regarding volume, a 40 litre bag is perfect for doing the Tour du Mont Blanc in refuges.
 Choose a well-compartmented bag to store and find your things quickly.

 What should I wear for a trek?

-As for a day hike, we recommend that you adopt the three-layer technique:
+Like for a day hike, we recommend that you adopt the three-layer technique:

 • a breathable first layer: a t-shirt made of synthetic fibres or merino wool (anti-bacterial)